micmejia/bible-dump/AMPC/Luke/Luke 4.md

 But Jesus rebuked him, saying, Be silent (muzzled, gagged), and come out of him!
-And when the demon had thrown the man down in their midst, he came out of him without injuring him in any [^q]possible way.
+And when the demon had thrown the man down in their midst, he came out of him without injuring him in any possible way.